ModusCreateOrg/cucumber-training/README.md

 exports.config = config;
 ```

-Your environment-specific config file will get merged into the default config file and overwrites the values you set.
+Your environment-specific config file will get merged into the default config
-To run a test in a specific environment just add the desired configuration file as the first parameter:
+file and overwrite the values you set.
+To run a test in a specific environment
+just add the desired configuration file as the first parameter:

-__NOTE:__ import does not work at this level as Babel runtime transpiling is not available here.
+__NOTE:__ Import does not work at this level as Babel runtime transpiling is not
+available here.

 ```sh
 $ node_modules/.bin/wdio wdio.PR_VALIDATION.conf.js
 ```

-# Adding new steps and snippets
+# Adding New Steps and Snippets

-In order to make benefit of the IDE CucumberJS plugins all step definitions should be stored in `/step_definitions`.
-They
+In order to benefit from available IDE CucumberJS plugins all step definitions
-can be separated by _pageObject_ / _functionality_ / _application flows_ / etc.
+should be stored in `/step_definitions`.
+They can be separated
+by _pageObject_ / _functionality_ / _application flows_ / etc.

-Snippet definitions are using regular expressions.
-This is pretty powerful as it allows you to create complex
+Snippet definitions use regular expressions.
+This is pretty powerful as
-sentences with multiple options.
-Everything that's within `"([^"]*)?"` gets captured and appended to the
+it allows you to create complex sentences with multiple options.
+Everything that's
-callback.
-The last argument is always a callback function.
+within `"([^"]*)?"` gets captured and appended to the callback.
+The last argument
-You can access the browser and your WebdriverIO instance with `browser`.
+is always a callback function.
+You can access the browser and your WebdriverIO
+instance with `browser`.

-To assert values this training project comes with a [Chai](http://chaijs.com/) integration.
+To assert values this training project comes with a [Chai](http://chaijs.com/)
+integration.

 # Comments